project-feynman/v2/README.md

 Animated explanations are good, but they take too long to make.

-Here, animated explanations are created effortlessly.
+Here, animated explanations can be created effortlessly.

 # John
 Global chat...